 How long does it take to get an Idaho LLC approved?
 LLC processing time is 7 to 10 days but may be expedited for an additional fee.

 Step 4: Create An Idaho LLC Operating Agreement

 Creating an Idaho LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.